mtmanning93/Craft-API/README.md

 ## API Development

+**All information related to agile development principles is regarding the craft-api(backend) development only.
+The full agile documentation for the craft project can be found here: [Craft frontend documentation](https://github.com/mtmanning93/craft-front/blob/main/README.md)**

 In order to aid in the development process of the API, I needed to use a method to map out some tasks, in order to achieve the complete functionality needed within the API.
 I used an agile approach.
 Creating a milestone for all backend components in the API.
 The issues added to this milestone were all given a backend label as some if not all of the issue tasks were related to the backend fucntionality.
 With this approach I was able to be productive during the development.
 If an issues tasks were comepletely finished I was able to close the related issue, however, some issues cover both back and frontend fucntionality.
 If this was the case the 'backend' label was removed from the issue.
 When each task was complete manual testing was carried out to ensure correct functionality, before checkng off the task and moving on to the next.

 The issues, milestones and kanban board were created inside the [Craft Social repository](https://github.com/mtmanning93/craft-front), the frontend which craft-api was initially created for.
 Once created the Kanban board (Github Project) was then linked to the craft-api repository.